Open-EO/openeo-python-driver/README.md

 A REST service based on Flask translates incoming calls to this local API.

 ### Running locally

+Note: make sure that the git submodules are checked out and updated properly (e.g. run `git submodule update --init`).

 For development, you can run the service using Flask:

     export FLASK_APP=openeo_driver.views